thouel/my-trendingvids-webapp/README.md

 - have a responsive designed web application (for mobile and desktop)
 - have an automatic deployment pipeline
 - store data in a cloud database
-- build a ci pipeline
+- build a continuous integration & deployment pipeline

 Using: